Why Air Quality Matters

-To learn how the CMAQ Calculator is applied in the TIP Project Evaluation Framework, see the Transportation Improvement Program on ARC’s DASH.
+The CMAQ Calculator is applied in the TIP Project Evaluation Framework.
 The calculator is currently calibrated only for the Atlanta region but can be customized and adopted for other regions throughout the country.

 Disclaimer: The calculator was developed by Texas A&M Transportation Institute, using data and input parameters specifically tailored to the Atlanta Region for use by the Atlanta Regional Commission (ARC); any subsequent use of the Calculator by anyone other than ARC shall be at the sole risk of the user.

 The Motor Vehicle Emissions Simulator (MOVES) is the U.S. Environmental Protection Agency’s (EPA) tool for estimating emissions from highway vehicles.
 MOVES has been used in Georgia since 2010 and for all Atlanta area conformity determinations since 2013.
 MOVES3 is used to support The Atlanta Region’s Plan, which was adopted in February 2020.